 A linear system in which each nonzero equation has a lead variable is called a reduced echelon system.
-Implicitly assumed are the following rules.
+Implicitly assumed are the following definitions and rules.

-- A lead variable is a variable which appears with coefficient one in the very first location left to right in exactly one equation.
-Any other variable, appearing in the system or not, is called a free variable. - The nonzero equations are listed in variable list order, inherited from their lead variables.
-Any zero equations are listed last. - All variables in an equation are required to appear in variable list order.
-Therefore, within an equation all free variables, if any, are right of the lead variable.
+- A lead variable is a variable which appears with coefficient one in the very first location, left to right, in exactly one equation. - A variable, not used as a lead variable, is called a free variable.
+Variables that do not appear at all are free variables. - The nonzero equations are listed in variable list order, inherited from their lead variables.
+Equations without variables are listed last. - All variables in an equation are required to appear in variable list order.
+Therefore, within an equation all free variables, if any, are to the right of the lead variable.